 In fact, we totally skipped Downtown Disney on every trip for several years after Pleasure Island closed, so we are still playing catch-up with our Disney Springs restaurant reviews, and likely will be for a while.
-Bongos, Wolfgang Puck Grand Cafe, and Paradiso 37 are all on our list of places to try in the near-term.
 Of course, with more new restaurants opening regularly, there’s a lot to experience on the Disney Springs dining scene.
 For more advice about visiting this shopping and entertainment district, refer to our Disney Springs Tips & Tricks post…

 This list strives to rank the Disney Springs restaurants, accounting for food quality, atmosphere/theme, and value for money.
 The difficulty with this list of the best Disney Springs restaurants is that there are few apples to apples comparisons.
-The last 3 restaurants on this list–each of which have compelling offerings and by no means should be considered bad options.
+Every restaurant on this list except for #10 has compelling offerings and by no means should be considered bad options.
 In fact, (almost) all of the Disney Springs restaurants are so different from one another that those considering one of them are not going to find the others to be a suitable alternative.

 With that said, we are still going to rank them, and you can mentally filter out the options here that are not going to appeal to your party.
 Consider this list a work in progress; as new restaurants open and we have the time to visit/revisit old favorites, we’ll adjust the rankings.
 (Each highlighted name below will open the full review–including food photos–for that Disney Springs restaurant in a new tab…)